• Skip to main content

 6. Patiently Wait for the Backup process to be completed.
 The time to complete the first Backup can be long.

-7. Eject External Drive (Important!)
+Eject – Do Not Pull Out the External Drive (Important!)

-Unplugging or Disconnecting External Drive after a Time Machine Backup is known to cause data corruption and disk problems.
+When the Backup process is completed, do not pull out the external drive from Mac.
+Unplugging the external drive after a Time Machine Backup is known to cause data corruption and disk problems.

 After this, you can safely unplug the device from your Mac and keep it in a safe place.